silvacaio/Using-Chain-of-Responsibility/README.md

-# Using Chain of responsiblity
+# Using Chain of responsibility

  This is a simple project to test the design pattern: Chain of Responsibility.	<br />
  The project has as purpose to show, in a simple way, how to implement that pattern and how it can solve many problems.